-What you must pay when you get Services that are covered for you these services prevention plan.
+What you must pay when you get Services that are covered for you these services There is no coinsurance, If you have a body mass index of 30 or more, we cover intensive counseling copayment, or deductible for to help you lose weight.
+This counseling is covered if you get it in a primary preventive obesity screening and care setting, where it can be coordinated with your comprehensive therapy. prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-In-Network: Opioid treatment program services \$20 copayment Members of our plan with opioid use disorder (OUD) can receive coverage of - Specialist's Office services to treat OUD through an Opioid Treatment Program (OTP) which Outpatient Hospital includes the following services: • U.S. Food and Drug Administration (FDA)-approved opioid agonist and \$25 copayment antagonist medication-assisted treatment (MAT) medications. - Partial Hospitalization • Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization requirements may apply.
-Outpatient diagnostic tests and therapeutic services and supplies In-Network: Provider and Professional Services Covered services include, but are not limited to: \$0 copayment X-ravs PCP's Office • Radiation (radium and isotope) therapy including technician materials and supplies \$25 copayment • Surgical supplies, such as dressings Specialist's Office Splints, casts and other devices used to reduce fractures and dislocations Diagnostic Procedures and Tests Laboratory tests \$0 copayment Blood - including storage and administration.
+Opioid treatment program services In-Network: \$30 copayment Members of our plan with opioid use disorder (OUD) can receive coverage of Specialist's Office services to treat OUD through an Opioid Treatment Program (OTP) which Outpatient Hospital includes the following services: Partial Hospitalization • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications. • Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization requirements may apply.
+Outpatient diagnostic tests and therapeutic services and supplies In-Network: Provider and Professional Services Covered services include, but are not limited to: \$0 copayment X-rays PCP's Office Radiation (radium and isotope) therapy including technician materials and supplies \$30 copayment • Surgical supplies, such as dressings Specialist's Office Splints, casts and other devices used to reduce fractures and dislocations Diganostic Procedures and Tests Laboratory tests \$0 copayment Blood - including storage and administration.
 Coverage of whole blood PCP's Office and packed red cells begins with the first pint of blood that you need.
-Other outpatient diagnostic tests \$25 copayment Specialist's Office Prior authorization requirements may apply. \$20 copayment Urgent Care Center \$110 copayment Outpatient Hospital Advanced Imaging Services \$200 copayment PCP's Office Specialist's Office
+Other outpatient diagnostic tests \$30 copayment Specialist's Office Prior authorization requirements may apply.
+Urgent Care Center \$75 copayment Outpatient Hospital Advanced Imaging Services

+\$175 copayment

+- PCP's Office

+- Specialist's Office